There are many other Spaniel breeds and they come in all shapes and sizes. Some are more pleasing

 The Blue Picardy Spaniel is predominantly blue-grey with black patches and speckles.

 Their coats are thick and flat and may occasionally be slightly wavy, with feathering on their ears, legs, underbelly and tail.
-They're fairly low maintenance and only require brushing weekly.
+They're fairly low maintenance and only need brushing once each week.

-The Picardy is a good dog for children because they are extremely biddable and friendly and if you're considering getting a Picardy, be prepared to give it lots of exercise because they need it to get rid of their energy - they have lots of it!
+The Picardy is a good dog for children because they are extremely biddable and friendly, however if you're considering getting a Picardy, be prepared to give it lots of exercise because they need it to get rid of their boundless energy!

 The Boykin Spaniel is originally from America.
 It's a medium-sized gun dog traditionally used for hunting and retrieving wild turkey and ducks, but can retrieve on both land and water.

 The Boykin Spaniel is slightly larger than the Cocker Spaniel and has a heavier waterproof chocolate brown coat (also known as liver).